-- In cold weather, your heating system works much harder to keep your home comfortable.
+- Your heating system works much harder to keep your home comfortable in cold weather.
 Even if you don’t change your thermostat setting, it runs longer to heat your home.
 And if it’s an older furnace or heat system, it may have to work harder to keep you warm enough to combat those bone-chilling temperatures we experienced.

 - Even gas heating systems use electricity to power the fan and distribute the warm air.